SuessLabs/Linux.Bluetooth/README.md

 ### Supported Distributions

-Plugin.BlueZ aims to support Linux Distributions where both .NET and BlueZ is supported.
+Linux.Bluetooth aims to support Linux Distributions where both .NET and BlueZ is supported.
 Officially, this NuGet package has only been tested on Ubuntu 20.04.

 List of [BlueZ supported](http://www.bluez.org/about/) distros: